Fabber12/water-graphene/README.md

 ## Thermal Boundary Resistance (TBR)

-This section explains how to set up LAMMPS runs that yield the raw quantities required to determine the Kapitza resistance at the water-graphene oxide interface.
+This section describes how to configure, run, and process LAMMPS simulations to compute the Thermal Boundary Resistance at the water–graphene oxide interface.

 ### Overview

 A pristine graphene sheet is functionalized with a user-defined fraction of hydroxyl groups using `add_OH.m`.
 The resulting functionalized sheet is combined with a water box and equilibrated to yield an equilibrated configuration (`lammps/TBR/equilibration` folder).
 A temperature difference is then imposed between the graphene oxide and the water, allowing the graphene's energy and system's temperature evolution to be tracked for TBR evaluation (`lammps/TBR/transient` folder).
+A post-processing script provides the value of Kapitza resistance and conductance.

 ### Directory Structure